 A 3D floor plan is a virtual presentation of the required building floor plan.
 It allows one to understand the floor plan with a more in-depth insight and also helps in understanding and visualising complex architecture more easily.

-3D floor plans can be made with optimum precision using the advanced 3D rendering software.
+Visualization of 3D floor plans can be made with optimum precision using the advanced 3D rendering software.
 With the help of lighting, camera and the techniques of rendering 3D floor plans appear to be real rather than just digital presentations.

 The Process of Creating A 3D Floor Plan